-Explores unconscious feelings and/or thoughts and how the present is impacted by the past.
-It is used to help you gain a deeper understanding of how you feel and think in order to put your emotional life into perspective and to express emotions healthily.
+Explores unconscious feelings and thoughts and how the past impacts the present.
+It is used to help you gain a deeper understanding of how you feel and think to put your emotional life into perspective and express emotions healthily.

 Do you even need a therapist?

 85% of Naluri respondents said they didn’t feel that their problems were “big enough” to seek professional mental health support in our recent survey.
-But as mentioned before, you don’t need to have problems to see a pro - therapy can benefit everyone.
-That’s because you can equip yourself with the tools and techniques that will help you manage your day to day stresses too and will train you to overcome adversities and setbacks.
+But as mentioned before, you don’t need problems to see a professional - therapy can benefit everyone.
+That’s because you can equip yourself with the tools and techniques that will help you manage your day-to-day stresses and train you to overcome adversities and setbacks.

-Therapy can help you become more aware of the unconscious and subconscious aspects of your mind and emotions, help you understand why you might be thinking or feeling it, and how to cope in order to exert better control.
-You may be surprised to learn just how many highly successful people use therapy as a tool that equips them to pursue and achieve great things.
+Therapy can help you become more aware of the unconscious and subconscious aspects of your mind and emotions, help you understand why you might think or feel it, and how to cope with exerting better control.
+You may be surprised to learn how many highly successful people use therapy to equip them to pursue and achieve great things.

 Here are some other reasons why people might go to therapy:

-To build health habits and routines that would influence transitions and the achievements of life goals
+- To build health habits and routines that would influence transitions and the achievement of life goals

 How do you find a therapist?

-Finding a therapist is easy, but finding one that suits you may not be so straightforward.
+Finding a therapist is easy, but finding one that suits you may take more work.
 After all, like any relationship, it must be the right fit.
-Common ways to find help are by speaking to a general physician, asking friends and family for recommendations, or searching online.
-You don’t have to look far, because Naluri also has a directory of registered mental health professionals with whom you can book a session.
+Common ways to find help include speaking to a general physician, asking friends and family for recommendations, or searching online.
+You don’t have to look far because Naluri also has a directory of registered mental health professionals with whom you can book a session.
 Sometimes insurance providers that cover mental health will also have a list of panellists that policyholders can utilise.

-A therapist is a broad definition for someone trained to provide treatment and rehabilitation, but in this case, is used in the mental health support context, and includes the following three main types of mental healthcare providers:
+A therapist is a broad definition for someone trained to provide treatment and rehabilitation.
+Still, in this case, it is used in the mental health support context.
+It includes three main types of mental healthcare providers:

-Counsellors offer targeted counselling and talk therapy for marital issues, family therapy, or workplace counselling among others.
-They generally focus on what’s happening to you in the present and are skilled in active listening to make sure you feel heard and understood, but are not licensed to prescribe medication nor do they diagnose mental health conditions.
+- Counsellors offer targeted counselling and talk therapy for marital issues, family therapy, or workplace counselling.
+They generally focus on what’s happening to you in the present and are skilled in active listening to make sure you feel heard and understood.
+They are not licensed to prescribe medication or diagnose mental health conditions.

-Psychiatrists are medical doctors that diagnose and treat serious mental health disorders that may require medication such as Schizophrenia, Bipolar Disorder, and Post-Traumatic Stress Disorder (PTSD).
-They often work closely with psychologists to treat and manage patients, prescribe medication, and carry out general health checks.
+- Psychiatrists are medical doctors that diagnose and treat severe mental health disorders that may require medication, such as Schizophrenia, Bipolar Disorder, and Post-Traumatic Stress Disorder (PTSD).
+They often work closely with psychologists to treat and manage patients, prescribe medication, and conduct general health checks.

 How do you know if a therapist is right for you?

 Therapists are trained to tailor their approach to the needs and conditions of their patients.
-Because therapy is such a subjective experience, there is no such thing as a one size fits all solution.
-Finding a good fit with a therapist can take some time but like every relationship, establishing trust is incredibly important.
+Because therapy is a subjective experience, there is no such thing as a one size fits all solution.
+Finding a good fit with a therapist can take some time, but establishing trust is incredibly important in every relationship.
 That said, it’s not unusual to “test run” a few people to see who suits you best.
 Here are some things you should consider:

 What are you hoping to get out of therapy?

 This is a common first question in many therapy sessions.
-You may be experiencing symptoms of depression, anxiety, and stress and are looking for ways to feel more like their usual self.
-You might be interested in learning how to manoeuvre office politics or identify deep-rooted childhood traumas.
-You may also want to work through guilt and low self-esteem, overcome procrastination, or understand your inner emotional and mental workings better.
-But if you can’t pinpoint exactly what you’d like to work on, a good therapist will be able to help you identify the issues when you know things in your life don’t feel quite right.
+You may be experiencing symptoms of depression, anxiety, and stress and are looking for ways to feel more like your usual self.
+You might want to learn how to manoeuvre office politics or identify deep-rooted childhood traumas.
+You may also want to work through guilt and low self-esteem, overcome procrastination, or better understand your inner emotional and mental workings.
+But if you can’t pinpoint what you’d like to work on, a good therapist can help you identify the issues when you know things in your life don’t feel right.